 "Swift's third album, Speak Now, is roughly twice as good as 2008's Fearless, which was roughly twice as good as her 2006 debut."

 "You Belong With Me".
-The Aesop this time is "You can endlessly stalk and pine over the guy you have a crush on, moan about how horrible his girlfriend is... but you will still get the guy handed to you on a silver plate despite you never really doing anything to get his love, and in the meantime you will dress up as a super pretty girly girl after having complained about how Beauty Is Bad and Popular Is Dumb".
+The Aesop this time is "You can endlessly stalk and pine over the guy you have a crush on without even approaching him, while endlessly moaning about how horrible his girlfriend is basing yourself only on your own biased POV and your hatred of girls who dare being girlier and more popular than you... but you will still get the guy handed to you on a silver plate despite how you never lifted a finger to get his love.
+And in the meantime, you will dress up as a super pretty girly girl after having bitched and whined all the time about how Beauty Is Bad and Popular Is Dumb!".

 Interestingly, "Begin Again" from Red takes the direct opposite approach.
 Perhaps Swift herself had to learn this Aesop?